mwesigwaperez198/Campus/README.md

   --dart-define=SUPABASE_URL=your_project_url \
   --dart-define=SUPABASE_ANON_KEY=your_anon_key
 ```
+## EXPECTED FLOW AND ACTIONS
+Based on the current app, the expected flow should be:

+Splash screen
+The app opens with the Campus Connect / Makerere branding first.

+Auth choice screen
+After splash, it should take you to login/register choices if you are not already signed in.

+Login / Register
+Users create an account or log in through Supabase.

+Main app
+After login, it opens Campus Connect experience:

+Feed with stories at the top
+Post cards styled like Instagram
+Create post button
+Reels
+Groups
+Messages
+Events
+Directory / Explore
+Profile / Settings
+The feed UI Will now feel more polished: campus-branded top bar, gradient story/
+profile rings, square post images, like/save buttons, double-tap heart animation, loading/
+error states, and cleaner empty states

 When keys are not provided, the app falls back to local demo auth so UI development can continue.